 What will the data be used for?

-TBC data will be publicly available to local communities to help build a better understanding of nature and biodiversity right where we live and work, and to inform land use and urban planning.
-By monitoring the changes of diversity and abundance over time we can gain a better understanding of the ecology of our local bird populations and urban nature more broadly.
+TBC data will be publicly available to local communities to help build a better understanding of nature and biodiversity right where we live and work and to inform land use and urban planning.
+By monitoring the changes in diversity and abundance over time we can gain a better understanding of the ecology of our local bird populations.

 Insights generated from these data can also help improve decision-making regarding local land use and urban development.
 All results, including interactive distribution maps, will be freely available via our online data portal.